Food Processor vs Mixer: What’s The Difference?

 There’s no doubt that both food processors and stand mixers are versatile and powerful tools for any culinary endeavor.
 With a variety of functions, both mixers and food processors allow you to whip, mix, chop, mince and more when using different attachments and accessories.
 So, no matter where you stand in the food processor vs stand mixer debate, they can both be invaluable kitchen tools.

 Understanding the differences between food processor vs stand mixer

 The difference between a stand mixer and a food processor comes down to how they interact with ingredients.
 A stand mixer uses various beaters to mix, knead, whip and mash ingredients.
 A food processor uses blades and discs to cut food which allows you to chop, puree, slice, shred and sometimes more.

 Accessories and attachments for either appliance can extend their basic capabilities.
 For example, select KitchenAid® food processors come with a dough blade specially designed to help you tackle a range of recipes.
-All KitchenAid® stand mixers are compatible with attachments1 that transform it into a fully-functioning food processor or help you achieve certain food processing tasks like shredding and slicing.
+All KitchenAid® stand mixers are compatible with attachments1 that transform it into a fully-functioning food processors or help you achieve certain food processing tasks like shredding and slicing.

 With their accessories and attachments, both the stand mixer and food processor can tackle a variety of tasks with varying levels of success.
 Both KitchenAid® food processors and stand mixers come in a variety of colors, including white, red and blue food processors.
 Below you’ll find how each tool fares with different tasks.